aldayel/ML_Task/README.md

 # Task 1: 🍄 Mushroom Classification

-A machine learning project to classify mushrooms as edible or poisonous based on their physical characteristics.
+A machine learning project to classify mushrooms as edible or poisonous based on their physical characteristics

 ---